Peter Criss: Second and third departures

+After 2004

-In 1991, a man named Christopher Dickinson became an impostor of the real Peter Criss.
-Dickinson went on to do an interview with the tabloid Star magazine, impersonating Criss, stating that he was now a "homeless alcoholic panhandling for change".
-Phil Donahue had both men on his show where the real Criss confronted the impostor.
-Since 2004, he has kept his public appearances to a minimum.
-Criss now resides in Wall Township, New Jersey.
-He released a solo album, titled One for All, in July 2007 on Silvercat Records.
+Since 2004, Criss has kept his public appearances to a minimum.
+He now resides in Wall Township, New Jersey.
+He released a solo album, titled One for All, in July 2007 on Silvercat Records, and performed his last solo show on June 17, 2017, in New York City at the Cutting Room.

+In April 2025, it was announced that Criss would release a hard rock solo album produced by Barry Pointer and featuring performances by Billy Sheehan, Piggy D., John 5, Mike McLaughlin and Paul Shaffer.
+It was originally set to be released in the fall.

+On October 31, 2025, Criss revealed his second self-titled album, the complete track listing and the definitive release date, set for December 19.

 Personal life

-As of November 2008, Criss has been married three times: Lydia Di Leonardo (1970–79), former Playboy Playmate and Coppertone model Debra Jensen (1979–94) and Gigi Criss (since May 1998).
-Criss has a daughter, Jenilee, born in 1981.
+As of November 2008, Criss has been married three times: Lydia Di Leonardo (1970–79); fashion model Debra Jensen (1979–94); and Gigi Criss (since May 1998).
+Criss has a daughter, born in 1981.

 Criss was diagnosed with breast cancer in 2008.
 While working out, he noticed a lump on his chest that prompted him to visit a doctor.
 He was successfully treated with a lumpectomy.

 Criss released his autobiography, Makeup to Breakup: My Life In and Out of Kiss, co-written with author Larry Sloman, in late 2012.
-In 2017, Criss made the decision to retire from touring at the age of 71.
+In 2017, Criss retired from touring at the age of 71.